nico-robert/ticklecharts/README.md

 # Init dataset class.
 # Note : Starting from version '2.6', it is possible
-# to add several 'source' like this :
+# to add several 'items' like this :
 # > [list [list source $data(0) sourceHeader "True"] [list source $data(1) ...]]]
 set obj [ticklecharts::dataset new [list source $data(0) sourceHeader "True"]]